QuantumToasted/Slqsh/README.md

 Pronounced "squish".
 No, I will not elaborate or budge on this.

-Sqlsh is a drop-in supplement¹ to your [Disqord](https://github.com/Quahu/Disqord) bot of choice.
+Slqsh is a drop-in supplement¹ to your [Disqord](https://github.com/Quahu/Disqord) bot of choice.
 It aims to be a standalone slash command interop library, capable of doing most² things currently possible via Discord's own slash command implementation.

 Versioning will be a bit wonky because I simply CBA to implement actions to automate deployment.
 Bear with me.